coleifer/peewee/docs/peewee/writing.rst

    (User
     .insert(username='huey', last_login=now, login_count=1)
     .on_conflict(
-        # PostgreSQL and SQLite require identifying the conflicting constraint.
+        # Postgresql and SQLite require identifying the conflicting constraint.
         # MySQL does not need this.
         conflict_target=[User.username],